Preforeclosure: What It Is And How It Works

-How Does The Preforeclosure Process Work?
+How Does The Foreclosure Process Work?

-After 3 – 6 months of missed payments and no sign of redemption, you’ll receive a notice of default, which is a written notification to the homeowner that the lender will pursue legal action if the debt is not paid.
-The lender will also give public notice to the County Recorder’s office or file a lawsuit with the court.
+Generally, lenders allow for 3 months of missed payments before sending the notice of default.
+The written letter notifies the homeowner that the lender will pursue legal action if they don’t pay the mortgage payments they’re behind on.
+The lender also gives public notice to the county recorder’s office to preserve their right to file a lawsuit with the court.

 Auctions usually begin with a minimum bid of the amount owed on the loan.
 Then, the foreclosed home is sold to the highest bidder.
 If your home is sold during the auction, you’ll be required to move out.

 What To Do If Your Home Goes Into Preforeclosure

 If your home does go into preforeclosure, you have a few options, which we’ll explore next.